heiskr/heiskr.github.io/index.md

 layout: default
 ---

-_I'm a web client engineer and audiovisual interactive artist in Portland, OR._
+_Web geek and musician.
+Founder of [Sagefy](https://sagefy.org/).
+In Portland, OR._

 Current Activities
 ------------------

 - Working for [Nike+](https://secure-nikeplus.nike.com/plus/) as a JavaScript engineer.
 - Building [Sagefy](https://sagefy.org/), an adaptive, collaborative, and open learning platform.
-- Building [Subvoko](https://github.com/heiskr/subvoko), interactive music creature experience.
+- Dreaming of [Subvoko](https://github.com/heiskr/subvoko), interactive music creature experience.
 - Usually a course on [Coursera](https://www.coursera.org/), or a book, on programming, design, or learning psychology.
+- Raising a Havanese puppy.
+- Piano/Synth.
 - Yoga.
+- Running (slowly).

 Links
 -----